 You Need 10x Your Annual Income

-You can also use a Life Insurance Calculator like the one that is on the Genworth Financial website to give you a ballpark figure as to the amount of life insurance coverage you may need.
+You can also use a Life Insurance Calculator to give you a ballpark figure as to the amount of life insurance coverage you may need.
 They have several tools to help you not only find out how much life insurance do you need but also ways to find space in your family’s monthly budget to fund your life insurance premiums.

 Do You Still Owe Money On Your Mortgage?